ibm-cloud-docs/containers/access-iam-rbac.md

 | Reader role | When scoped to one namespace: **`view`** cluster role applied by the **`ibm-view`** role binding in that namespace. \n - When scoped to all namespaces: **`view`** cluster role applied by the **`ibm-view`** role binding in each namespace of the cluster.
 You can also view the cluster in the {{site.data.keyword.cloud_notm}} console and CLI. | - Read access to resources in a namespace \n - No read access to roles and role bindings or to Kubernetes secrets \n - Access the Kubernetes dashboard to view resources in a namespace. |
 | Writer role | When scoped to one namespace: **`edit`** cluster role applied by the **`ibm-edit`** role binding in that namespace. \n \n When scoped to all namespaces: **`edit`** cluster role applied by the **`ibm-edit`** role binding in each namespace of the cluster | - Read/write access to resources in a namespace \n - No read/write access to roles and role bindings< \n - Access the Kubernetes dashboard to view resources in a namespace. |
 | Manager role | When scoped to one namespace: **`admin`** cluster role applied by the **`ibm-operate`** role binding in that namespace \n  \n When scoped to all namespaces: **`cluster-admin`** cluster role applied by the **`ibm-admin`** cluster role binding that applies to all namespaces | When scoped to one namespace: \n - Read/write access to all resources in a namespace but not to resource quota or the namespace itself \n - Create RBAC roles and role bindings in a namespace  \n - Access the Kubernetes dashboard to view all resources in a namespace  \n When scoped to all namespaces: \n - Read/write access to all resources in every namespace \n - Create RBAC roles and role bindings in a namespace or cluster roles and cluster role bindings in all namespaces \n - Access the Kubernetes dashboard \n - Create an Ingress resource that makes apps publicly available \n - Review cluster metrics such as with the `kubectl top pods`, `kubectl top nodes`, or `kubectl get nodes` commands \n - [Create and update privileged and unprivileged (restricted) pods](/docs/containers?topic=containers-psp#customize_psp) |
-{: caption="Table 1.
-Kubernetes resource permissions by service and corresponding RBAC roles" caption-side="bottom"}
+{: caption="Kubernetes resource permissions by service and corresponding RBAC roles" caption-side="bottom"}

 ### Kubernetes resource permissions per RBAC role
 {: #rbac_ref}